kapplan/Poland-s-labor-market-analysis/README.md

-# Poland's Labour Force Analysis
+# Poland's Labour Force Analysis in R

 This project aims to analyze the labor market in Poland over the span of 10 years, from 2012 to 2022, focusing on employment patterns, educational attainment levels, and monthly earnings.
 The data was manually collected from ILOSTAT, filtering for Poland, and includes the latest available data up to 2022.
 The goal is to gain insights into gender inequality, education patterns, and changes in the labor market over the specified period.